p-chandler/restaurant-loyalty-app/docs/project-description.md

 2. **MetaMask Connection**: Allowing users to connect their wallets and sign transactions.
 3. **Responsive Design**: Supporting both desktop and mobile devices.
 4. **Role-Based Interface**: Different dashboards for restaurant owners and customers.
+5. **NFT Display and Management**: Interface for viewing and redeeming welcome NFTs.

 ## Features